johncol/challenge-moneyxchange.io/README.md

     > ng serve -o

+It will start the webapp on port 4200.

 See the website on https://johncol.github.io/moneyxchange.io/index.html, I didn't have the time to deploy the API, but at least you can give it a look at the webapp.